wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 So you've gotten more familiar with Linux, but don't want to wipe your Windows machine and start over just yet.
 At this point, a Virtual Machine, or VM, would be good for you.
 This is essentially, a machine inside of a machine.
 There are many programs that will run virtual machines, but VirtualBox is my personal favorite.
 Go to [this website](https://www.wikihow.com/Install-VirtualBox) and take a look on how to install VirtualBox (link is applicable to Windows as well as Mac).

-Once you have VirtualBox installed, you are now ready to download a VM and get started. (**do we want Elementary as an install or Ubuntu to start out with?**)
+Once you have VirtualBox installed, you are now ready to download a VM and get started.
+Take a look at [this guide](https://medium.com/analytics-vidhya/installing-elementaryos-5-1-on-oracle-virtualbox-6cd3b02e480d) to learn how to install Elementary OS on your newly installed VirtualBox software.

 ### What if I'm on a Mac?

 Fun fact: MacOS is _Unix-based_.
-No, this isn't some term from the Matrix, this means that MacOS is built off of the core operating system called Unix.
-Linux is also built off of Unix, meaning that most Linux commands work on a Mac system (**need a fact check here**).
+No, this isn't some term from the Matrix, this means that MacOS is built off of the core operating system family called Unix.
+Linux is also built off of Unix, meaning that most Linux commands work on a Mac system because they are _Unix-like_ meaning that any Unix-based OS should be able to run any other Unix-based OS commands.
 Ever opened up a terminal on your Mac?
 Chances are, you haven't.
 Well, change that.
 Do a spotlight search and open up a terminal.
 Test out some of the commands in the guide linked above and observe what they do.
+NOTE: You are working in your actual native file system and can actually mess up real files if you make the wrong commands (for example, I wouldn't run `rm -r *` in a directory because it deletes the entirety of it).
 Keep in mind that Mac is NOT Linux, but some of the commands have the same effect.
 If you want to mess with Linux more, I would recommend installing a VM through VirtualBox.

 ### What if I'm using Linux already?